Saul Williams: Personal life

 Williams is a vegan.
-He is a vocal critic of the War on Terrorism and the wars in Iraq and Afghanistan.
+He is a vocal critic of the war on terrorism and the wars in Iraq and Afghanistan.
 Among his better-known works are the anti-war anthems "Not in My Name" and "Act III Scene 2 (Shakespeare)".
 In 2011, he added his name to Occupy Musicians, supporting the worldwide Occupy movement against income inequality.
 He identifies as queer.

 Williams and Marcia Jones, a visual artist and art professor, began a relationship in 1995 as collaborative artists on the Brooklyn performance art and spoken word poetry circuit.
 A collection of poems by Williams entitled S/HE is a series of reflections on the demise of his relationship with Jones.
 Jones created the cover artwork for The Seventh Octave, images throughout S/HE in response to Williams, and set-designed his 2001 album Amethyst Rock Star.

 Williams has a son with choreographer Fatima Robinson.

 On February 29, 2008 (his 36th birthday), Williams married actress Persia White after a five-year relationship.
 They met when he made a guest appearance on the series Girlfriends.
 On January 17, 2009, White announced via her Myspace blog that she and Williams were no longer together.

 He is married to actress Anisia Uzeyman.
 He lived in Paris for four years but now resides in Los Angeles.

+Williams' great grandmother immigrated through Ellis Island from Haiti in 1917.